 Poet, artist, and educator Joe Davis' Remind Me Again: Poems and Practices for Remembering Who We Are, is a collection of 41 poems that speak to our mind, body, and spirit, to our community, and to our purpose.
 Each poem includes a “Try This Practice” to help readers connect the themes to their everyday lives.

-Coming Soon: Remind Me Again Facilitator Guide.
-41 weeks of content based on all of the poems in Remind Me Again.
-This content is written by Rev. Jia Starr Brown.
-This content will help you have meaningful discussions about Joe’s poetry as well as help guide you to connect to your own community.
+Rev. Dr. Jia Starr Brown's Remind Me Again Facilitator Guide includes 41 weeks of content to help you have meaningful discussions about Joe’s poetry as well as help guide you to connect to your own community.
 This content is endlessly flexible and can be used as a 10-minute addition to a lesson or 41 weeks of hour-long sessions.

 Everyone has a story to tell, a tale of hurt and hope, an account of successes and disappointments.
 But not everyone has “permission to narrate” that story.
 The phrase comes from the formidable, erudite Palestinian academic, Edward Said; he noticed that contemporary Israel has permission to narrate its life, whereas Palestinians are denied that right to tell their life, experience, and version of historical reality.
 From that shrewd notice of Said, the phrase is a welcome one for many other social inequities as well wherein the powerful tell the story.
 What follows is a reflection on such permission (or not) in our story-telling that always awaits self-announcement.